 Equality, Diversity & Inclusion at Arthur Cox

-Arthur Cox LLP has an active Equality, Diversity and Inclusion programme, which is led by our two diversity partners, Grainne Hennessy and Simon Hannigan.
-Grainne and Simon take a leading role in promoting the Equality, Diversity and Inclusion (ED&I) programme firm-wide.
+Arthur Cox LLP has an active Equality, Diversity and Inclusion programme, which is led by our two diversity partners, Louise O’Byrne and Patrick Horan.
+Louise and Patrick take a leading role in promoting the Equality, Diversity and Inclusion (ED&I) programme firm-wide.
 Through regular updates, visible promotion of upcoming speakers and seminars, and employee focus groups, the programme is very much an open forum for sharing.

-Our Diversity & Inclusion programme is currently focussed on three key strands:
+Our Equality, Diversity & Inclusion programme is currently focussed on three key strands:

 - Race and ethnicity